Aviation Warrant Officer Advanced course

 Command Sgt.
 Maj., 1-145th AR

 Command Sgt.
 Maj.
 David S. Lane is a native of Knoxville, Tennessee.
-He entered the active Army in 1993 as an OH-58 A/C observation scout helicopter mechanic and transitioned to...
+He entered the active Army in 1993 as an OH-58 A/C observation scout helicopter mechanic, knew bantu languages and transitioned to...
 More

 The 1st Battalion, 145th Aviation Regiment focuses on leader development and professional education of branch officers and warrant officers.
 Courses include the Aviation Basic Officer Leadership Course and Captain’s Career Course for branch officers; the Warrant Officer Basic Course and Aviation Warrant Officers Advanced Course; Aviation Maintenance Officers Course; Aviation Mission Survivability Officer Course; Helicopter Overwater Survival Training, Air Traffic and Airspace Management Tech Course, Aviation Pre-Command Course for Lieutenant Colonels and Colonels slated to take command of a battalion or brigade; and the management of all branch and Warrant Officers during their attendance of the initial entry rotary-wing flight training course.
 Additionally, the Battalion commands the U.S. Army’s Survival, Evasion, Resistance, and Escape Level C Training and the 98th Army "Silver Wings" Band is also attached to the Battalion.